 Only about 15% of people with keratoconus will ever need to consider a corneal transplant.
 That number is diminishing with the introduction of corneal collagen crosslinking to halt progression in keratoconus and more advanced, specialised contact lens designs for keratoconus.

 Corneal transplantation is a life changing procedure and no keratoconus patient should consider having a corneal transplant until they have exhausted all contact lens options.
 These contact lenses need to be fitted by a specialist contact lens fitter for keratoconus - most general optometrists do not have experience in fitting contact lenses on people with keratoconus.

-Poor fits can discourage patients about their suitability for wearing contact lenses and lead them to seeking premature surgery and notably corneal transplantations.
+Poor fits can deter patients from wearing contact lenses and lead them to seeking premature surgery and notably corneal transplantations.

 Should I have a corneal transplant?

 The decision to have a corneal transplant is not easy and needs to be taken in conjunction with a patient's corneal surgeon, contact lens fitter and family.
 A number of factors need to be considered.

 - there are many risks associated with the operation including infection, retinal detachment, glaucoma, cataract (especially resulting from high use of steroids to control inflammation and rejection) and complications from the anaesthetic.